Technology and Innovation

 It started with engines themselves, as engineers and inventors looked at alternatives to steam.
 Engines had a wide range of applications in the rapidly industrialising world before the effort towards using them to create the horse-less carriage had begun.

-Combustible gases were the primary focus of new fuel experimentation at first, as consistent and reliable liquid fuels were hard to source - but even so, numerous experiments and prototypes emerged throughout the late 18th century using just about every conceivable fuel source.
+Combustible gases were the primary focus of new fuel experimentation at first, as consistent and reliable liquid fuels were hard to source - but even so, numerous experiments and prototypes emerged throughout the late 1800s using just about every conceivable fuel source.

 Once the general principals of their operation and manufacture had been worked out, it was then a case of refining the designs to produce more power from smaller designs.
 It was the results of this work that allowed for the development of smaller vehicles powered by internal combustion engines.